 An Underlying Fund may enter into interest rate swaps.
-Forms of swap agreements include interest rate caps, under which, in return for a premium, one party agrees to make payments to the other to the extent interest rates exceed a specified rate or "cap"; interest rate floors, under which, in return for a premium, one party agrees to make payments to the other to the extent interest rates fall below a specified level or "floor"; and interest rate collars, under which a party sells a cap and purchases a floor or vice versa in an attempt to protect itself against interest rate movements exceeding given minimum or maximum levels.
-Mortgage swaps are similar to interest rate swaps in that they represent commitments to pay and receive interest.
+Forms of swap agreements include interest rate caps, under which, in return for a premium, one party agrees to make payments to the other to the extent interest rates floors, under which, in return for a premium, one party agrees to make payments to the other to the extent interest rates fall below a specified level or "floor"; and interest rate collars, under which a party sells a cap and purchases a floor or vice versa in an attempt to protect itself against interest rate swaps in that they represent commitments to pay and receive interest.
 The notional principal amount, however, is tied to a reference pool or pools of mortgages.
 Credit swaps involve the receipt of floating or fixed note payments in exchange for assuming potential credit losses on an underlying asset.
 Credit swaps give one party to a transaction the right to dispose of or acquire an asset (or group of assets), or the right to receive a payment from the other party, upon the occurrence of specified credit events.